By: Christian Benjamin,

 www.keeperstop.com Founder and MA Goalkeeper Coach.

-There have been some questions posed in goalkeeper forums and verbally to me in regards to what many refer to as the “set” or “ready” position.
+There have been some questions posed in goalkeeper forums and verbally to me in regards to what many refer to as the “set” or “ready” position in goalkeeping.
 Calling it a “set position” may be misleading to some since “set” implies a static position rather than being balanced, light on the balls of the feet, and ready to react to any shot, cross, or through ball.

 The ready position is the action taken to load the muscles and to establish a strong, balanced, and agile base just before a shot.
 This is done by having your feet shoulder width apart, weight on the balls of your feet, slight bend in the knees and back, hands positioned out in front comfortably in the hip area.
 This stance will help a goalkeeper maintain proper balance and keep their weight forward.
 The shape of the keeper will appear concave.

 One important aspect to remember is that this is a temporary position taken before an action from an attacker; before the shooter’s leg is swinging through the ball.
 If the goalkeeper is moving into the ready position during the shot the keeper is not ready.
 Moving forward during the shot makes it is much more difficult to react laterally.
 When a keeper is leaning back or on their heels it not only exposes more of the goal but also hinders their ability to load the leg muscles to generate explosive momentum forward to the ball.